Beth Rigby: Career

 Following Laura Kuenssberg's announcement of her departure as BBC News' political editor, Rigby was associated with the position.
 However, she stayed at Sky News and Chris Mason became the BBC's political editor.
 Rigby presented a talk show on Thursday nights on Sky News called Beth Rigby Interviews, which launched in March 2022 and ran for one season.
 During the 2024 general election, Rigby hosted a televised town hall leaders’ event on 12 June 2024 with Keir Starmer and Rishi Sunak, in which they took questions from an audience in Grimsby.

 Rigby was twice shortlisted for the 2022 Royal Television Society awards for Political Journalist of the Year and Network Interview of the Year, for her exchange with Boris Johnson over parties in No 10.

 Rigby won Political Journalist of Year at the 2024 Royal Television Society awards.
 The judges said of Rigby: "From a very strong set of entries, Beth Rigby was the stand-out winner.
 Her work is absolutely box office.
 She is always exciting to watch and her packaging is excellent, always asking the questions we are all yelling at the telly.
 She does a great democratic service and is a political editor at the top of her game".

 Rigby won the inaugural Woman of the Year 2024 award (alongside Cathy Newman and Sam Poling) at the Women in Journalism awards for her "incisive election coverage".
 The judges described her as "a leading authority in an unpredictable political landscape".

 Rigby currently hosts a weekly political podcast with Harriet Harman and Ruth Davidson called Electoral Dysfunction, which began on 1 March 2024.
 The show covers current affairs in British politics, notable for being a podcast with three women hosts in a male-dominated field.

 Personal life

 She has two children with her partner Angelo Acanfora.
 She lives in north London.

 Her mother died of lung cancer at the age of 62, and her brother Alex died of thymic carcinoma at the age of 42.

+In 2025 she raised £18,000 for the North London Hospice by running the London Marathon, in memory of a friend.
+She ran the marathon again in 2026 for the same charity.